My ‘HIGH 54’ Playstation One (PS1/PSX) Games That Are Still Fun Playing Now (+ 41 MORE GEMS TO MAKE IT AN EVEN 95, EH)

 ps1_c-12_final_resistance-120314.jpg

 Quite similar in the look and feel as the previously recommended 3rd-person shooter Syphon Filter, but c-12 takes on a more futuristic storyline — which basically means that instead of shooting people, you’re shooting robots.
-Also like Syphon Filter (and Metal Gear Solid), you get to feel a bit like you’re controlling the action star in an action movie, and that’s always a decent way to kill an hour or so every now and again (it sure is a lot less confusing than spending that time watching an action movie like Tenet instead — full disclosure: I recently watched Tenet before writing this blurb and I found it to be confusing for the sake of being confusing).
+Also like Syphon Filter (and Metal Gear Solid), you get to feel a bit like you’re controlling the action star in an action movie, and that’s always a decent way to kill an hour or so every now and again (it sure is a lot less confusing than spending that time watching an action movie like Tenet instead — full disclosure: I recently watched Tenet before writing this blurb).

 Gex--U---SLUS-00042-.jpg